alykoshin/gmail-send/README.md

 # gmail-send
 Minimalistic module to send emails using GMail

-Basically it's a wrapper around `nodemailer` package to simplify its usage for GMail even more.
+Basically it's a wrapper around `nodemailer` package to simplify its usage for GMail accounts even more.

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/gmail-send/issues).